Back to insights

 There is clearly not one single silver bullet for combating global deforestation, but the VCM plays an important role in directing investments toward forest conservation, biodiversity, and local communities.
 REDD+ projects are among the most prominent types of projects in the VCM, and they are likely to continue to play a significant role in the future.
 However, to produce effective and impactful carbon credits from REDD+ projects, it is necessary to develop robust methodologies that accurately reflect the complexity of the ecosystem as well as create MRV systems that integrate the breadth of knowledge and technology available to verify calculated emission reductions.

 CEEZER provides buyers with the tools necessary to differentiate between different projects and to find the best match for their individual compensation strategies.
-Contact us to learn more about how CEEZER can help you navigate the VCM and identify high-quality REDD+ projects as part of your portfolio.
+Get in touch or book a demo today to learn more about how CEEZER can help you navigate the VCM and identify high-quality REDD+ projects as part of your portfolio.